How to Run a Headless Browser with Python for Web Scraping: Tips and Tricks

 - Captcha solvers

 These three alone make it nearly impossible for a target to catch up on our scraper and block it.
 And then there are the scraping features.
-With Web Scraping API, you can extract data based on selectors, switching between device types, taking screenshots and many more.
+With Web Scraping API, you can extract data based on selectors, switch between device types, take screenshots, and many more.
 A full list of features can be found here.

 Playwright is another web automation tool developed by Microsoft contributors.
 It’s popular mainly because it offers support for various languages and platforms.
 Their motto is actually ‘Any browser, any platform’.
 Their API can be accessed on any operating system and with any of the following languages: